CEV INTEGRAL APPRAISERS FOUNDATION

 The Grievance Committee shall be responsible to ensure that grievances are dealt with effectively in accordance with the Grievance Procedures set out for the implementation of this Policy.

-• Take grievances seriously taking on board why the valuer member or any concerned person feels aggrieved, unhappy or dissatisfied,
+Take grievances seriously taking on board why the member feels aggrieved, unhappy or dissatisfied,

-• Investigate the facts and surrounding circumstances, and showing the valuer members or any concerned person that this been done thoroughly and sensitively,
+Investigate the facts and surrounding circumstances, and showing the members that this been done thoroughly and sensitively,

-• Actively look for a solution that will satisfy the valuer member or any concerned person, where practical, without causing disproportionate difficulty for the organization or the Valuer member’s colleagues,
+Actively look for a solution that will satisfy the member, where practical, without causing disproportionate difficulty for the organization or the Member’s colleagues,

-• Provide feedback to the valuer member or any concerned person about what can, and cannot be done to resolve the grievance,
+Provide feedback to the member about what can, and cannot be done to resolve the grievance,

-The Committee should ensure that the following set of records of the grievances made and their resolutions should be kept and also ensures the filing and safekeeping of the records:
+The Committee should ensure that the following minimal set of records is kept for matters attended by the Committee.
+The Human Resources department shall be the responsible unit that ensures the filing and safekeeping of the records.